 Ever since that first awkward health class in elementary school about “our changing bodies,” we know about menopause.
 We know it’s coming, and we have a decent idea of when it will hit.
 Heck, many of us even dream of its glory when we’re in the throes of period cramps.

 When menopause finally arrives, though, it doesn’t matter how much you know.
-It can hit like a ton of bricks.
+It can hit like a ton of bricks and affect our health.

 Menopause symptoms are natural, but that doesn’t mean you’re powerless against them.
 Try these natural remedies for menopause.